valerieniloinsigh31/FitForWork_v1/README.md

 Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

--Elephant SQL
+-Elephant SQL-to create database
--Heroku
--Setting up automatic deployment
+-Heroku-to create app and set up automatic deployment

 <b>Credits</b>